5T33Z0/Clover-Crate/ACPI/README.md

 ### Generate
 ![Generate_Options](https://user-images.githubusercontent.com/76865553/136794188-a2fac646-48bb-469d-87f9-ca47afe00622.png)

 In the new Clover, this group of parameters is combined into one section, and `PluginType` is now just `true` or `false`.
-The other `PluginType` key (the one with the dropdown menu) is obsolete and only kept for backwards compatibility!
+The other `PluginType` key (the one with the dropdown menu) is obsolete and only kept for backwards compatibility purposes!

+#### APSN/APLF

-The APLF and APSN parameters seem to affect speedstep, but for those who know what they are for.
-Note: Because APSN/APLF are part of Generate→PStates, they act if Generate→PStates=true, whereas PluginType is independent and acts independently of the Generate→PStates choice.
+The `APLF` and `APSN` parameters seem to affect Speedstep.
+As a prerequisite, `Generate PStates` needs to be enabled for them to be available, whereas PluginType works independently of the Generate PStates status.

-#### APLF

-#### APSN

-**NOTE**: Since APSN/APLF are components of `PStates`, they are *only* active *if* `PStates` are enabled (`true`), whereas `PluginType` works independently of `PStates`.

-**IMPORTANT**: None of the `Generate` options are needed if a custom SSDT-PM has been generated with ssdtPRGen or SSDTTime!

 #### CStates/PStates

 Here we specify that two additional tables are generated for C-States and for P-States, according to the rules developed by the Hackintosh community.
 For C-States the table with parameters C2, C4, C6, Latency mentioned in the CPU section.
 It is also possible to specify the ones in the SSDT section.

+**IMPORTANT**: None of the `Generate` options are needed if a custom SSDT-PM has been generated with ssdtPRGen or SSDTTime!

 #### PluginType